Ukraine: Shelling hits town near Russian-held nuclear plant

 “The plant is operating normally, but, of course, with an increased degree of security,” Balitsky said.

-A Ukrainian counteroffensive and Russian defensive actions in occupied areas has increasingly drawn firepower to southern Ukraine.
+A Ukrainian counteroffensive and Russian defensive actions in occupied areas have increasingly drawn firepower to southern Ukraine.

+Drones are playing a crucial role in Ukraine’s military operations in the southern Mykolaiv region where Russian shelling has been escalating in recent weeks.

+The leader of a Ukrainian reconnaissance team named “Fireflies” — who goes by the nom de guerre “Baton” — said his unit is using drones to monitor and combat any Russian attempt to seize more territory in the region.

 After failing to capture Ukraine’s capital, Kyiv, early in the war, the Russian military focused its strength on trying to seize all of the country’s eastern Donbas region.
 Pro-Moscow separatists have fought Ukrainian forces in the region for eight years and control some territory as self-proclaimed republics.